vip306/IDS-Module1-alt3-New/chapter1.md

 log10(sqrt(25))
 # same as `log(25, base = 10)`

-# Calculate the log of 128 to the appropriate base.
+# Calculate the log of 128 to the appropriate base to find the time.

 ```